-Be prepared, though, because even if you begin to bring in your catch without much of a fight, when the trout gets sick of the hook in its mouth, you’re in for a battle.
+Be prepared, though, because even if you begin to bring in your catch without much of a fight when the trout gets sick of the hook in its mouth, you’re in for a battle.

-Wait for the fish out and don’t reel it in until some of its fight is spent.
+Wait for the fish out, and don’t reel it in until some of its fights are spent.
 When it gets close enough to the boat, net the fish and bring it in.